 Pope is set to make historic apology to Indigenous peoples for school abuses in Canada

-EDMONTON, Alberta — Thousands of Indigenous persons are expected to converge Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.
+"My late family members are not here with us anymore, my parents went to residential school, I went to residential school," he told The Associated Press, dressed in a traditional feathered Cree headdress.
+"I know they're with me, they're listening, they're watching."

-Francis is scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.
-He will pause at the sites of the former school and nearby cemetery before speaking in a large open area to school survivors, their relatives and other supporters.
+Francis was to pray at a cemetery near the Ermineskin Indian Residential School, now largely torn down, and then deliver remarks to thousands of school survivors, their families and other community members who gathered under a drizzling rain for the historic apology.

-Francis arrived Sunday in Edmonton, where he was greeted by representatives of Canada's three main Indigenous groups — First Nations, Metis and Inuit — along with political and church dignitaries.
-The pope spent the rest of the day resting at a seminary in the provincial capital.
+On arrival Sunday in Alberta's capital, Edmonton, Francis was greeted by representatives of Canada's three main Indigenous groups — First Nations, Metis and Inuit — along with political and church dignitaries.
+At the welcome ceremony, Francis kissed the hand of a survivor of a residential school, Elder Alma Desjarlais of the Frog Lake First Nations, a gesture of humility and deference that has he used in the past when meeting with Holocaust survivors.

 The Canadian government has admitted that physical and sexual abuse were rampant in the state-funded Christian schools that operated from the 19th century to the 1970s.
 Some 150,000 Indigenous children were taken from their families and forced to attend in an effort to isolate them from the influence of their homes, Native languages and cultures and assimilate them into Canada's Christian society.